 - Full-text search that highlights timestamps

-- Works on iOS, web app (app.vidnotes.app), and Chrome extension
+- Works on iOS, web (app.vidnotes.app), and Chrome extension

-Other AI transcription tools like Otter.ai, Descript, and Sonix also provide timestamped transcripts, though with varying levels of accuracy and features.
+Otter.ai, Descript, and Sonix also produce timestamped transcripts, with varying accuracy and feature depth.

 Method 2: YouTube's Built-In Transcripts

-- Click the three dots (...) menu below the video
+- Click the three dots below the player

 - Click the three dots in the transcript panel and toggle "Show timestamps"

-Limitations: YouTube timestamps show only the start time of each segment, accuracy depends on YouTube's auto-captioning quality (which can be poor for technical content or accented speech), and you cannot customize segment length or export in different formats.
+Limitations: YouTube only shows the start time per segment, accuracy can suffer on technical or accented content, and you can't customize segment length or export different formats.

 Method 3: Manual Transcription with Timestamp Insertion

-- Use a text editor or word processor
+- Open a text editor or word processor

-- Insert the timestamp in your chosen format
+- Drop the timestamp in your chosen format

-Time estimate: Manual transcription typically takes 4-6 hours per hour of video content.
+Time estimate: roughly 4-6 hours per hour of video.

 Method 4: Google Docs Voice Typing (Free but Limited)

-- Play the video aloud while manually adding timestamps at key moments
+- Play the video aloud, add timestamps manually at key moments

-Reality check: This method produces unformatted transcripts without automatic timestamps, requires manual timestamp insertion, and the accuracy is often poor for anything other than clear, slow speech.
+Reality check: unformatted output, no automatic timestamps, accuracy is rough on anything other than slow, clear speech.

 Comparison: Timestamped Transcription Tools